 Great Glen Canoe Trail

-Itinerary – five days & four nights – 2020 dates July 13th & August the 17th.
-Four Nights Camping and 1 night pre-accommodation at our lodge.
+Itinerary – five days & four nights – 2021 departure dates July 3rd, July 17th, July 31st, August 14th, September 11th, October 2nd and October 25th.
+Four Nights Camping.
 Moderately challenging but suitable for water confident people.

 Great Glen Way Canoe Trail